Modality specific U-Net variants for biomedical image segmentation: A survey: U-Net variants for medical imaging

-The integration of PET and CT modalities offer metabolic and anatomical information simultaneously.
-In this context, Zhao et al.~\cite{zhao2018tumor} proposed to utilize the multi-modalities (PET and CT) for computer-aided cancer diagnosis and treatment with the help of 3D FCN based V-Net~\cite{milletari2016v} model, which is an extension of U-Net model for volumetric segmentation.
+\cite{zhao2018tumor} proposed to utilize the multi-modalities (PET and CT) for computer-aided cancer diagnosis and treatment with the help of 3D FCN based V-Net~\citep{milletari2016v} model, which is an extension of the U-Net model for volumetric segmentation.
 A feature or intermediate level fusion approach is adopted, where two independent sub-segmentation networks are constructed to extract dedicated feature maps from each modality and are later fused with the cascaded convolution blocks that follow the V-Net model scheme to finally compute the tumor segmentation mask.
-The proposed framework is trained and validated on a clinical dataset of 84 patients suffering from lung cancer that consists of PET and CT imaging, where a dice value of 0.85 is achieved while outperforming other traditional models that use unary modality.
-In similar approach, Guo et al.~\cite{guo2019gross} adopted the fusion of PET and CT modalities to segment head and neck cancer (HNC) labelled as gross tumor volume (GTV).
-The authors utilized the modified 3D U-Net model in which the convolution blocks in encoder and decoder paths are replaced by dense convolution blocks~\cite{huang2017densely}.
+The proposed framework is trained and validated on a limited clinical dataset of 84 patients suffering from lung cancer that consists of PET and CT imaging, where a dice value of 0.85 is achieved while outperforming other traditional models that use unary modality.
+In a similar approach, \cite{guo2019gross} adopted the fusion of PET and CT modalities to segment head and neck cancer (HNC) labelled as gross tumor volume (GTV).
+Due to resources limitations, the images are cropped during pre-processing.
+The authors utilized the modified 3D U-Net model in which the convolution blocks in encoder and decoder paths are replaced by dense convolution blocks~\citep{huang2017densely} that aggregates the multi-scale feature maps across various levels.
 The authors trained and evaluated the model on TCIA-HNC dataset, while achieving the $DSC$ value of 0.73 on the dedicated test set.
+The performance could be improved by analyzing complete 3D volume and obtain better affinities.